Selection of the fittest or selection of the luckiest: the emergence of Goodhart's law in evolution

-where $\chi(\mu,\gamma)$ is the size of the ancestral interval and is given by Eq.~(S.3.8) in Theorem~S.3.1 in SM and is in good qualitative accordance with our numerical simulations.
-See Fig \ref{fig: rateOfCv}.
-We note that the discontinuity in the theoretical predictions corresponds to a first order phase transition and that this discontinuity is smoothed out in the finite population regime.x
+where $\chi(\mu,\gamma)$ is the size of the ancestral interval and is given by Eq.~\eqref{eq: vminussigma} in Theorem~\ref{x} in SM and is in good qualitative accordance with our numerical simulations; see Fig.~\ref{fig: rateOfCv}.
+In particular, ~\eqref{eq:T2-strong} and~\eqref{eq:T2-weak} explain the non-monotonicity of the function $\mu\mapsto N_{e}(\mu,\gamma)$; indeed, it is straightforward to check that $\mu\mapsto\chi(\mu,\gamma)$ is an increasing function.
+As in Fig~\ref{fig:2pannelsvne}, the change of monotonicity again occurs at the critical line: in the right panel of Fig.~\ref{fig: rateOfCv}, for $\gamma=1/2$, this is close to $\mu_c = \gamma_c^{-1}(1/2)=1/3$ (see $\gamma_c(1/3)=1/2$ from~\eqref{eq:gamma_c}).
+We note that the discontinuity in the theoretical predictions corresponds to a first order phase transition and that this discontinuity is smoothed out in the finite population regime.

-Our mathematical results provide an explanation for two phenomena observed in numerical simulations.
-First, the effective population is size is lower in the strong regime ($N_e=O(1)$) as compared to the weak regime ($N_e=O(\log(N))$).
-Secondly, $\mu\to N_{e}(\mu,\gamma)$ is non monotone, and as in Fig \ref{fig:4pannelsvne}, the change of monotonicity again occurs at the critical line.

-Finally, our comparative approach allows to extract more information on the ancestral structure of the population.
-Whereas $N_e$ only depends on the coalescence time of two lineages, our comparative analysis allows to describe the random genealogy spanned by any number of lineages.
-In SM, we show that in the weak regime (resp. strong regime) the genealogy should converge to a Bolthausen-Sznitman coalescent (resp., Poisson Dirichlet coalescent) \cite{Pitman1999}.
-See Section \ref{sect:k-lineages} for more details.
+Finally, our comparative approach allows us to extract more information on the ancestral structure of the population.
+Whereas $N_e$ depends only on the coalescence time of two lineages, our comparative analysis describes the random genealogy spanned by any number of lineages.
+In SM, we show that in the selection of the fittest regime (resp.~luckiest regime) the genealogy should converge to a Bolthausen--Sznitman coalescent (resp.~Poisson--Dirichlet coalescent) \cite{Pitman1999}.
+See Section~\ref{sect:k-lineages} for more details.